-This will be the first guide which involves using Docker Compose.
-As of writing the Synology UI does not have the capability of passing through specific hardware to a container, this means we will need to set up Plex via the command line.
+As of writing the Synology UI does not have the capability of passing through specific hardware to a container, this means we will need to set up Plex via SSH (terminal).
 However, don’t freak out as it’s not that difficult!

 Does my Synology support Hardware Transcoding?

-If you find that Quick Sync is not available on your model you can jump back over to the standard guide here
+If you find that hardware transcoding is not available on your model you can jump back over to the standard guide here

 As usual, it’s important you complete the two proceeding guides which will get your folder structure and docker, user setup.

 We will be using Docker Compose to set up the Plex container.
 In a nutshell we will be creating a text file (YAML formatted) which tells Docker exactly how we want to set up a specific container.